thomasfahy/First-Website/README.md

-# business-webpage
+# First Ever Proper Website
-First attempt at a business style website frontpage
+Just a fun project completed for the Odin Project.